rubenwardy/minetest_modding_book/chapters/abms.md

 Special Growing Grass
 ---------------------

-We are now going to make a mod (Yay!).
+We are now going to make a mod (yay!).
 It will add a type of grass called alien grass - it grows near water on grassy blocks.